slime/slime/CONTRIBUTING.md

 [4]: https://github.com/gigamonkey/swankr
 [5]: https://github.com/brown/swank-client

-### SLYNK-loading method
+### Slynk-loading method

-In SLIME, `M-x slime` immediately tells the Lisp process started by Emacs to use SLIME's own `slynk-loader.lisp` program to compile and load all possibly available lisp under its directory (including contrib's) before the SLYNK server is created with `SLYNK:CREATE-SERVER`.
+In SLIME, `M-x slime` immediately tells the Lisp process started by Emacs to use SLIME's own `slynk-loader.lisp` program to compile and load all possibly available lisp under its directory (including contrib's) before the Slynk server is created with `SLYNK:CREATE-SERVER`.

-In SLY, the elisp variable `sly-init-function` is set to `sly-init-using-asdf` by default, meaning that `M-x sly` will try to load SLYNK via `ASDF:LOAD-SYSTEM`.
-But this will load only SLYNK and no contribs.
+In SLY, the elisp variable `sly-init-function` is set to `sly-init-using-asdf` by default, meaning that `M-x sly` will try to load Slynk via `ASDF:LOAD-SYSTEM`.
+But this will load only Slynk and no contribs.

-SLYNK contribs are also represented as ASDF systems, and `sly-load-contribs` will add the contrib's path to the ASDF load path.
+Slynk contribs are also represented as ASDF systems, and `sly-load-contribs` will add the contrib's path to the ASDF load path.
 The `SLYNK:REQUIRE-MODULE` abstraction will call then `ASDF:LOAD-SYSTEM`.